-- Introduction - Model report of operations - Model financial statements (including supplementary information for the third balance sheet disclosure) - Guidance Sections: - Guidance Section 1 General and specific disclosure requirements, including presentation; and - Guidance Section 2 What is not disclosed in the Model financial statements. - Appendices: - Appendix 1 Budgetary reporting: Explanation of material variances between budget and actual outcomes; - Appendix 2 Understanding the independent auditor's report; and - Appendix 3 Index of accounting guidance and checklists on the DTF webpage. - Appendix 4 Supplementary guidance on the application of AASB 1059 Service Concession Arrangements: Grantors
+- Introduction - Model report of operations - Model financial statements (including supplementary information for the third balance sheet disclosure) - Guidance Sections: - Guidance Section 1 General and specific disclosure requirements, including presentation; and - Guidance Section 2 What is not disclosed in the Model financial statements. - Appendices: - Appendix 1 Budgetary reporting: Explanation of material variances between budget and actual outcomes; and - Appendix 2 Index of accounting guidance and checklists on the DTF webpage.